 Further design optimisation

-Further CFD design optimisation in 2020 will take the Windship concept ship into consideration as a whole, including the ship hydrodynamics, engine and propulsion, aerodynamics and optimal routing.
+Further CFD design optimisation will take the Windship concept ship into consideration as a whole, including the ship hydrodynamics, engine and propulsion, aerodynamics and optimal routing.
 The operating conditions for the vessel will be the advance speed and the drift, heel and rudder angles.
 Furthermore, windage on superstructures and the added resistance due to sea state will be modelled and taken into account.